 Progress Report

-Realization of a society where child abuse and suicide are zero[1] Brain AMPA receptor data and epigenome data for abuse and suicidality
+Realization of a society where child abuse and suicide are zero[1] Comprehensive epigenome data and single-cell gene expression data for child abuse and suicidality

 1. Outline of the project